 Why Should I Consider Orthopedic Reconstruction?

 An orthopedist’s primary concern is to restore the function of your injury.
 Your plastic surgeon will assist in minimizing scars and developing the best method for reconstruction.
-Connecticut patients who are left with orthopedic injuries and need reconstruction may benefit from reconstruction that provides soft tissue coverage of vital structures and minimizes scarring.
+Houston patients who are left with orthopedic injuries and need reconstruction may benefit from reconstruction that provides soft tissue coverage of vital structures and minimizes scarring.